 Mobile continues to be a very dynamic industry, thriving with technical innovation, particularly around camera related technologies.
 In 2017 over 1.2 Trillion (that is 1,200,000,000,000) photos were taken with mobile devices.
 With over 1.5bn devices shipping every year, the smartphone is not only the obvious platform for driving technological innovation and the main vehicle for monetization, but it is the platform that can reach the most people around the globe.

-We are very excited to be able to announce some of our recent collaborations in this area, some of which we will be showcased at the Mobile World Congress in Barcelona (for a full breakdown of what Arm is doing at MWC 2018 please see the event page here)
+We are very excited to be able to announce some of our recent collaborations in this area, some of which we will be showcased at the Mobile World Congress in Barcelona.

 Facebook enables developers to create innovative mobile experiences that connect people around the world, with advanced technologies like the Camera Effects Platform introduced at the Facebook F8 conference last year.